What is a service agreement?

 A written service agreement must be in place for Specialist Disability Accommodation (SDA) supports under the NDIS.
 For other supports, the NDIA does not require a written service agreement.

 The NDIA is not a party to service agreements between providers and participants.
-We will take action if the agreement doesn’t align with the NDIS Act 2013 and NDIS Price Guide.
+We will take action if the agreement doesn’t align with the NDIS Act 2013 and the NDIS Pricing Arrangements and Price Limits.

 Things to consider when making a service agreement